-Calcite (CaCO3) usually forms anhedral (without well-developed crystal faces) grains in limestone and marble.
-In marble, crystals are usually larger but some limestones (grainstones) may be pretty coarse as well and are therefore sometimes erraneously called marble as well (mostly for marketing purposes).
-Calcite is also cementing mineral in clastic sediments and an important biomineral.
-Microorganisms with calcareous tests usually prefer aragonite (chemically also calcium carbonate) but as time goes by these aragonitic shells recrystallize to calcite.
+It (CaCO3) usually forms anhedral (without well-developed crystal faces) grains in limestone and marble.
+In marble, crystals are usually larger, but some limestones (grainstones) may be pretty coarse as well and are therefore sometimes erroneously called marble as well (mostly for marketing purposes).
+Calcite is also a cementing mineral in clastic sediments and an important biomineral.
+Microorganisms with calcareous tests usually prefer aragonite (chemically also calcium carbonate), but as time goes by these aragonitic shells recrystallize to calcite.

-Calcite may form as a direct chemical precipitate (travertine) or as a gangue mineral in veins but most of it is somehow connected to life.
-Calcite mineralization may be directly biologically controlled (growth of shells) but also biologically induced (blooms of drifting marine microorganisms that induce the crystallization of calcite crystals on their surface) which results in whitish tropical water and contributes to the growth of carbonate banks.
+It may form as a direct chemical precipitate (travertine) or as a gangue mineral in veins, but most of it is somehow connected to life.
+The mineralization may be directly biologically controlled (growth of shells), but also biologically induced (blooms of drifting marine microorganisms that induce the crystallization of calcite crystals on their surface), which results in whitish tropical water and contributes to the growth of carbonate banks.

 Calcite in metamorphic rocks is sometimes associated with calc-silicate minerals.
-These are silicate minerals that contain lots of calcite and are products of chemical reactions between carbonate rocks and hot silicate (magmatic) liquids.
+These are silicate minerals that contain lots of calcium and are the products of chemical reactions between carbonate rocks and hot silicate (magmatic) liquids.
 Such rocks are called skarns.

-Calcite is not common mineral in igneous rocks but it may occur in alkali-rich (high Na- and K-content) rocks containing feldspathoids like nepheline or sodalite.
+Calcite is not a common mineral in igneous rocks, but it may occur in alkali-rich (high Na- and K-content) rocks containing feldspathoids like nepheline or sodalite.
 Carbonatite is a rare and still somewhat mysterious igneous rock that is usually composed mostly of calcite.

 Calcite crystal demonstrating typical rhombohedral shape.
 Width of sample is 5 cm.